garrett-laroy-johnson/poetic-machines-teaching-materials/src/saic/mfa5010/schedule.md

 Prigogyne, Ilya and Isabelle Stengers.
 [Order Out of Chaos: Man's New Dialogue with Nature](https://deterritorialinvestigations.wordpress.com/wp-content/uploads/2015/03/ilya_prigogine_isabelle_stengers_alvin_tofflerbookfi-org.pdf).
 1984.

 - Foreward: Science and Change
-- Preface: Man's New Dialogie with Nature
+- Preface: Man's New Dialogue with Nature
 - Introduction: A Challenge to Science

 ## 09/12/25 Week 3